aleics/propserve/README.md

 Two inputs are multiplied, and if the result is higher than `0`, the result is displayed.

-Using **observer**, you can react to the changes of a single or multiple component's properties, and use the full power of reactive streams:
+Using **propserve**, you can react to the changes of a single or multiple component's properties, and use the full power of reactive streams:

 ```ts
 @Component({